Here is how to install on your account in a few clicks the well known CMS (Content Management System) : WordPress!

 - Administrator username: this is the login of your main administration account.
-We strongly advise you not to leave "admin" disabledIf you don't want to use a username for your main account, use something else to prevent hackers from knowing the username of your main account.
+We strongly advise you not to keep "admin", use something else to prevent hackers from knowing the username of your main account.
 The best is to define a random name, composed of letters (lower case) and numbers (as in the screenshot above);

 - Password: set a strong enough password;

 - Email: email address that will be associated with this account, this is the address where your notifications about your site will be sent.
 The address you enter in this field must exist beforehand and be valid, Softaculous will not create it automatically if it does not exist in your account.

 Note: in all cases, remember to note and keep in a safe place both the login and the password that you have chosen.

 Choose the language that suits you best, we have naturally chosen French:

 Enable"Limit Login Attempts (Loginizer)" to effectively protect against brute force attacks:

 Access the advanced options by clicking on the "+" to the left of the title (in red):

 You will then have access to the configuration of automatic updates and backups of your site: